epsy/clize/docs/compositing.rst

         """
         Options for {param}:

-        port: Which port to connect on
+        :param port: Which port to connect on

-        _6: Use IPv6?
+        :param _6: Use IPv6?
         """
         return (arg, port, _6)

     def get_page(path, *servers:read_server):
         """
-        server: The server to contact
+        :param server: The server to contact

-        path: The path of the resource to fetch
+        :param path: The path of the resource to fetch
         """
         print("Connecting to", servers, "to get", path)